 stored with the specified key.

-The Cloud Datastore Dashboard shows you data for the entities in your application's Datastore, as well as statistics for the built-in and composite indexes.
+View data for the entities in your application's Datastore, as well as statistics for the built-in and composite indexes in the Cloud Datastore Dashboard.
 The Statistics page displays data in various ways:

 A pie chart that shows datastore space used by each property type (string, double, blob, etc.).